-× Whitbread Group plc
+Whitbread Whitbread Group plc Whitbread Court

-Whitbread Court

-Houghton Hall Business Park
+Welcome with a smile Houghton Hall Business Park

 Porz Avenue, Dunstable, LU5 5XE

 Tel: +44 (0) 1582 424200

 Website: www.whitbread.co.uk

 Whitbread Plc is one of the UK's leading hospitality companies, managing top brands in hotels, restaurants and health and fitness clubs.
 They employ 45,000 people and have over 1,400 outlets across the UK.